-What are the significant What are the Why do we engage?
-How do we engage? impacts, risks, and relevant metrics?
-A strong relationship with our contractors Productivity Visible leadership Total and lost-time Sections of the report: creates better conditions for productivity, cost Occupational health Due diligence injury frequency rates efficiency, and safe work.
-Due diligence and ad- Third-Party Code Fatal accidents and safety Responsible herence to the Third-Party Code of Conduct are Ethics and integrity of Conduct Quasi-accidents Value Chain essential to establishing a business relationship.
-Working conditions Safety, health, and Safety, health, and • Ethics and Integrity We maintain absolute confidentiality regarding and rights environmental standards environmental Health and Safety information received from contractors throu- Equity and inclusion for contractors assessments ghout the bid evaluation process.
-Contractors' Línea Correcta Program Percentage of women safety, health, and environmental standards are Ethics and integrity Number of reports key to reducing and mitigating high-potential training and cases on the events such as serious and fatal accidents, occu- Safety training whistleblowing line pational diseases, and environmental incidents.
-We expect our contractors to commit to respecting human rights and creating working conditions free from harassment and discrimination.
+Why do we engage?
+What are the significant issues and topics?
+How do we engage?
+What are the relevant metrics?
+How do we manage impacts, risks, and opportunities?
+CONTRACTORS A strong relationship with our contractors creates better conditions for productivity, cost efficiency, and safe work.
+Due diligence and ad- herence to the Third-Party Code of Conduct are essential to establishing a business relationship.
+We maintain absolute confidentiality regarding information received from contractors throu- ghout the bid evaluation process.
+Contractors' safety, health, and environmental standards are key to reducing and mitigating high-potential events such as serious and fatal accidents, occu- pational diseases, and environmental incidents.
+We expect our contractors to commit to respec- ting human rights and creating working condi- tions free from harassment and discrimination.
+Productivity Occupational health and safety Ethics and integrity Working conditions and rights Equity and inclusion Visible leadership Due diligence Third-Party Code of Conduct Safety, health, and environmental standards for contractors Línea Correcta Program Ethics and integrity training Safety training Total and lost-time injury frequency rates Fatal accidents Quasi-accidents Safety, health, and environmental assessments Percentage of women Number of reports and cases on the whistleblowing line Sections of the report: Responsible Value Chain Ethics and Integrity Health and Safety